3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \subsubsection{Densification}

-Densification is crucial, especially for detail reconstruction.
-In this section, we will analyze it from the perspectives of "Where to densify" and "How to densify".
+Densification is crucial, especially for detail reconstruction. we will analyze it from the perspectives of "Where to densify" and "How to densify".
 Additionally, we will discuss how to avoid excessive densification.

-\textbf{Where to Densification:} Densification techniques typically concentrate on identifying positions requiring densification, with this process being governed by gradients in the original 3DGS, which can also be extended to the reconstruction of new targets in dynamic scenes~\cite{sun20243dgstream}.
-Subsequently, the regions with low opacity or silhouette and high depth rendered error, regarded as unreliable areas, have also been considered important factors for guiding densification~\cite{sun2024high, yan2023gs, lei2024gaussnav, li2023spacetime, cheng2024gaussianpro, dai2024high}, which are typically used to fill holes or improve regions with 3D inconsistencies.
-Some works continue to focus on improvements based on gradients, where the number of pixels covered by each Gaussian in different views is considered as weights to dynamically average the gradients of these views, thereby improving the conditions for point cloud growth~\cite{zhang2024pixel}.
-Additionally, the SDF value and neighbor distance are also important criteria, with locations closer to the surface and lower compactness being more prone to densification~\cite{yu2024gsdf, guedon2023sugar,chen2023text}.
+\textbf{Where to Densification:} Densification techniques focus on identifying positions requiring densification, governed by gradients in the original 3DGS and extendable to dynamic scene reconstruction~\cite{sun20243dgstream}.
+Regions with low opacity, silhouette, or high depth-rendered error, considered unreliable, guide densification to fill holes or improve 3D inconsistencies~\cite{sun2024high, yan2023gs, lei2024gaussnav, li2023spacetime, cheng2024gaussianpro, dai2024high}.
+Some approaches improve based on gradients by weighting the number of pixels covered by each Gaussian in different views to dynamically average view gradients, enhancing point cloud growth conditions~\cite{zhang2024pixel}.
+Additionally, SDF value, motion masks and neighbor distance are important criteria, with locations closer to the surface, motion regions and lower compactness being more prone to densification~\cite{yu2024gsdf, guedon2023sugar, chen2023text, li2024st}.

 \textbf{How to Densification:} Numerous works have improved densification methods.
-Graph structures are utilized to explore relationships between nodes and define new Gaussians at the center of edges based on a proximity score, thereby mitigating the impact of sparse viewpoints~\cite{zhu2023fsgs}.
-To prevent excessive growth in the number of Gaussians, the Candidate Pool Strategy is designed to store pruned Gaussians for densification~\cite{he2024gvgen}.
-Additionally, work~\cite{feng2024new} introduces three conservation rules to ensure visual consistency and employs integral tensor equations to model densification.
+Graph structures explore Gaussian relationships and define new Gaussians at edge centers based on proximity scores, mitigating sparse viewpoint impacts~\cite{zhu2023fsgs}.
+To prevent excessive Gaussian growth, the Candidate Pool Strategy stores pruned Gaussians for densification~\cite{he2024gvgen}.
+Additionally, work~\cite{feng2024new} introduces three conservation rules for visual consistency and employs integral tensor equations to model densification.

 Excessive densification is also unnecessary, as it directly impacts the efficiency of 3DGS.
 In cases where two Gaussian functions are in close proximity, limiting their densification is a straightforward idea, where the distance between Gaussians can be measured by Gaussian Divergent Significance~\cite{feng2024fdgaussian} (GDS) or Kullback–Leibler divergence~\cite{hu2023gauhuman}, where $\bm{\mu}_1, \ \bm{\Sigma}_1, \ \bm{\mu}_2, \ \bm{\Sigma}_2$ belongs to two adjacent Gaussians.